5/8/2025

 speaker

-If you wish to ask a question please dial pound key five on your telephone keypad to enter the queue.
-If you wish to withdraw your question please dial pound key six on your telephone keypad.
-The next question comes from Ramal Kauria from Danske Bank.
+If you wish to ask a question, please dial pound key five on your telephone keypad to enter the queue.
+If you wish to withdraw your question, please dial pound key six on your telephone keypad.
+The next question comes from Ramil Coria from Danske Bank.
 Please go ahead.

 speaker

-Thank you guys and thank you for taking my questions.
-I have a few if I may be maybe we do them one by one.
-First off on the subscription side it's quite encouraging to see the rest of the world sort of constituting almost 50 percent of revenues and ARPU levels are quite a bit higher than the group average in that segment and now you allude to sort of iOS initial subs intake being outside of India.
-So could you shed some light on you know which countries you are seeing the subscriber intake in?
-If you if you've well secondly if you've given any discounts to initial iOS subscribers and maybe if we sort of lift our site a little bit how should we reason around iOS ARPU moving forward given all the moving parts here?
+Thank you, guys.
+Thank you for taking my questions.
+I have a few, if maybe we do them one by one.
+First off, on the subscription side, it's quite encouraging to see the rest of the world sort of constituting almost 50% of revenues and ARPU levels are quite a bit higher than the group average in that segment.
+And now you allude to sort of iOS initial subs intake being outside of India.
+So could you shed some light on which countries you are seeing the subscriber intake in, if you've, well, secondly, if you've given any discounts to initial iOS subscribers, and maybe if we sort of lift our site a little bit, how should we reason around iOS ARPU moving forward, given all the moving parts here?

 speaker